singlebitxyz/convot/product.md

-# 🧠 Gulp — Technical Context Specification (v1.0)
+# 🧠 Convot — Technical Context Specification (v1.0)

 ### One-liner

-> **Gulp** lets any organization easily embed an intelligent chatbot on their website — powered by their own documents, URLs, or custom text — through a simple dashboard and API.
+> **Convot** lets any organization easily embed an intelligent chatbot on their website — powered by their own documents, URLs, or custom text — through a simple dashboard and API.

 ---

 ## 1. Product Overview

 **Goal:**
-Gulp enables companies, institutes, and information-heavy websites to add a context-aware chat assistant trained on their own data — PDFs, DOCX files, text, and even website URLs — without writing backend code.
+Convot enables companies, institutes, and information-heavy websites to add a context-aware chat assistant trained on their own data — PDFs, DOCX files, text, and even website URLs — without writing backend code.

-Admins use the **Gulp Dashboard** to:
+Admins use the **Convot Dashboard** to:

 1. Upload or link content (files or URLs).
 2. Configure and “train” their bot.